needle-mirror/com.unity.sentis/Documentation~/create-an-engine.md

 Sentis provides CPU and GPU back end types.
 To understand how Sentis executes operations using the different back ends, refer to [How Sentis runs a model](how-sentis-runs-a-model.md).

-If a back end type doesn't support a Sentis layer in a model, the worker falls back to running on the CPU for that layer.
+If a back end type doesn't support a Sentis layer in a model, the worker will assert.
 Refer to [Supported ONNX operators](supported-operators.md) for more information.

 `BackendType.GPUCompute`, `BackendType.GPUCommandBuffer` and `BackendType.CPU` are the fastest back end types, so use `BackendType.GPUPixel` only if a platform doesn't support compute shaders.
 To check if your runtime platform supports compute shaders use [SystemInfo.supportsComputeShaders](https://docs.unity3d.com/2023.2/Documentation/ScriptReference/SystemInfo-supportsComputeShaders.html)